COURSE

 Before the apprentice is adjudged ready to undertake the end-point assessment by their employer and training provider, they will need to:

-• Submit a portfolio of evidence for the professional discussion underpinned by a portfolio of evidence
+- Submit a portfolio of evidence to support the professional discussion

 The purpose of the end-point assessment is to test (in a synoptic way) the skills, knowledge and behaviours of the apprentice as set out in the apprenticeship standard.